spree/spree/guides/content/developer/deployment/deployment-service.md

 -   `/etc/ssl` - You can upload your SSL certificate files into this directory and the will be automatically used by Puppet in your application Nginx configuration file.
-See the [Requesting and Configuring SSL Guide](requesting_and_configuring_ssl.html) for more details.
+See the <%= link_to "Requesting and Configuring SSL Guide", 'ssl' %> for more details.